REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Introduction

 \section{Introduction}

-Text-to-image (T2I) models\cite{sdxl} such as DALL·E\cite{dall}, Stable Diffusion \cite{sd, sd3}, and Imagen\cite{imagen} have made significant strides in generating visually appealing and semantically rich images from natural language prompts.
-These models have found widespread use in fields ranging from education and design to advertising and scientific communication.
-As their practical adoption grows, ensuring that the generated image faithfully aligns with the semantics of the input text becomes increasingly critical.
-This has brought attention to the task of \textit{text-image alignment evaluation}—measuring how well an image corresponds to its textual description.
+Text-to-image (T2I) models \cite{sdxl} such as DALL·E \cite{dall}, Stable Diffusion \cite{sd, sd3}, and Imagen \cite{imagen} have made significant strides in generating visually appealing and semantically rich images from natural language prompts.
+With the widespread adoption of T2I models, ensuring that the generated image faithfully aligns with the semantics of the input text becomes increasingly critical, which is known as the task of \textit{text-image alignment evaluation}.